A Merchant's Guide to the UK Payments Landscape

 • Real-time, account-to-account (A2A) payments mainstreamed - A2A provides a lower-cost, faster alternative to cards by eliminating intermediaries like schemes and acquirers.
 Already gaining ground in e-commerce and P2P contexts, A2A is expected to be widely adopted for utility bills, subscriptions, and point-of-sale purchases.
 The combination of Open Banking and NPA is set to push real-time account-to-account (A2A) payments into the mainstream.

-• Digital wallets dominate POS and online checkouts - Apple Pay, Google Pay, and other mobile wallets will continue displacing physical cards across the UK, especially among digital-native consumers.
+• Digital wallets dominate POS and online checkouts - Apple Pay, Google Pay, and other mobile wallets will continue displacing physical cards across the UK, especially among digitally-native consumers.
 Mobile wallets are expected to handle the vast majority of contactless and online transactions, thanks to their frictionless experience, biometric security, and integration with loyalty, rewards, and BNPL options.

-• AI-native fraud detection becomes standard - Banks will increasingly rely on AI-driven behavioural analytics, graph-based anomaly detection, and real-time transaction analysis to significantly prevent APP fraud.
+• AI-native fraud detection becomes standard - Banks will increasingly rely on AI-driven behavioural analytics, graph-based anomaly detection, and real-time transaction analysis to prevent APP fraud.
 Financial institutions are expected to embed fraud detection into the transaction layer itself, using AI to score intent, context, and deviation at the edge.

 • Rise of embedded finance & fintech orchestration - The next wave of payments infrastructure will be defined by orchestration and embedded finance.
 Businesses — from e-commerce platforms to SaaS providers — will embed payments directly into their flows using modular, API-first infrastructure.
 They’ll leverage orchestration engines to route transactions intelligently between acquirers, payment methods, and geographies.
-This unbundles the traditional acquiring stack and creates interoperable systems where merchants can plug in fraud, routing, tokenization, and settlement providers as needed.
+This unbundles the traditional acquiring stack and creates interoperable systems where merchants can plug in fraud, routing, tokenisation, and settlement providers as needed.
 Banking-as-a-Service (BaaS) providers will also enable brands to issue cards, offer credit, or hold funds natively — blurring the lines between merchant and bank.

-• Toward invisible, programmable payments - Looking even further ahead, UK payments will move toward “invisible” and programmable flows.
+• Invisible, programmable payments - Looking even further ahead, UK payments will move toward “invisible” and programmable flows.
 Transactions will increasingly be initiated by context rather than explicit customer actions.
 Identity, authentication, and routing will be embedded into the environment via IoT, biometrics, and AI.
 Coupled with programmable money standards and potentially a regulated digital pound (CBDC), this evolution will allow rules-based, intelligent flows where users define conditions (“pay rent only after salary received,” “auto-refund for late deliveries”), and the system executes them securely in real time.

 How can Juspay Power the Future of Payments?